gonwan/toys/kafka-tx/readme.md

   - Error handling: use side output.

 ### Others
-- `spring-integration-kafka` is built on top of `spring-kafka`, with support for EAI(Enterprise Integration Application) patterns.
-But seems not so flexible to use.
+- `spring-integration-kafka` is built on top of `spring-kafka`, provides a new programming model to support EIP(Enterprise Integration Patterns).
+But it seems not so flexible in kafka batch & transaction support.